-All legal opinion/matters will be passed upon by Romulo Mabanta Buenaventura Sayoc & de los Angeles for the Joint Lead Underwriters and Bookrunners and by Co Ferrer Ang-Co & Gonzales Law Offices for the Company.
+All legal opinion/matters will be passed upon by Romulo Mabanta Buenaventura Sayoc & de los Angeles ("Romulo") for the Joint Lead Underwriters and Bookrunners and by Co Ferrer Ang-Co & Gonzales Law Offices ("CFA Law") for the Company.
+Neither Romulo nor CFA Law have any direct interest in the Company.